-If you have a non-Dutch diploma that is equivalent to the Dutch VWO diploma (Dutch pre-university education), you are in principle admissible to this programme.
+If you have a non-Dutch diploma that is equivalent to the Dutch VWO diploma (Dutch secondary education), in principle you qualify for admission to this programme.
 Check the list of diplomas equivalent to the Dutch VWO diploma to see if this applies to your diploma.

-If your diploma is not included in this list, Maastricht University (UM) will first determine whether you are admissible.
+If your diploma is not included in this list, Maastricht University (UM) will first determine whether you qualify for admission.

-Please be aware that if you register after 1 November 2020, you are taking the risk that the assessment of your admissibility and/or eliminating one (or more) of your deficiencies will not be completed on time.
-As a result, you may not be able to start the programme in the academic year 2022/23.
+Please be aware that if you register after 1 November 2022, you are taking the risk that we can’t assess on time whether you meet the admission requirements and/or you will not be able to complete eliminating one (or more) of your deficiencies on time.
+As a result, you may not be able to start the programme in the academic year 2023/24.

-Additional requirements subject package future students with a non-Dutch diploma
+Additional requirements subject package applicants with a non-Dutch diploma